This is the transcript, Chapter 2 of 4, for the Pace Makes the Race Podcast: Tournament Talk with KevRoc.

 KevRoc: Well it also changes based on the type of tournament because there are so many different kind of tournaments out there.
 You’ll have the basic tournament that you’ll find, the most common, will be a win-place, and it will be live play.

 So you’ll be able to change your pick up until about a minute to post or up until they’re loading in the gate.
 Different sites have different rules on that.
-Usually they’ll have their own clock that will tick down that is roughly to the minutes to post.
+Usually they’ll have their own clock that will tick down that is rough to the minutes to post.
 So it will go right up until the minutes to post time.

 Then there are other tournaments called Lockdown, Handcuff, Pick and Pray.
 Basically what those are is, you make all the selections before the first race goes off and then you cannot change.
 So my strategies really vary based on that.